 What is IVF?

-IVF is a treatment for infertility and is performed by fertility specialists at fertility clinics.
+IVF (In Vitro Fertilization) is a treatment for infertility and is performed by fertility specialists at fertility clinics.

 How does IVF treatment work?

 In IVF treatment (called an IVF "cycle") eggs are removed from the woman and fertilized with sperm in the laboratory to produce embryos.
 The embryos are grown in the laboratory for a few days then placed back in the woman's uterus to achieve pregnancy.
 The pregnancy is monitored as usual until the birth of the baby.

 IVF is performed by fertility specialists (Reproductive Endocrinologists).
 A Reproductive Endocrinologists is a doctor specially trained in infertility and is not the same as a Urologist or Ob/Gyn.

 Some fertility clinics measure the success rate for IVF as the probability of getting pregnant.
 They even distinguish between different stages of pregnancy.
 But pregnancy is not the same as a live birth, so a better measure of IVF success is the probability of getting a baby i.e. a live birth.
 This success rate for a single IVF cycle is about 30%, but this number can vary widely depending on such factors as the women's age and the IVF clinic used.

 How much does IVF cost?

 IVF is not cheap.
 The cost of IVF varies widely from city to city, and many people travel to save on IVF.
 Check the listings on the right for worldwide IVF prices.

 Most IVF clinics offer a full range of fertility treatments, including several IVF treatments.
 Types of IVF treatment include IVF with ICSI, IVF with sperm donor, IVF with egg donor, IVF with PGD, and Natural IVF.